 - Cover crops such as buckwheat and clover (Johnny’s selected seeds Winslow, ME) was applied in late fall each year proceeding planting to stifle weed germination and improve organic matter content in the soil.

-- Land was cultivated, ploughed and prepared for planting using a bush hug, a tractor roto-tiller on 5/23/17.
-Ridger and bed maker was used to make furrows on 5/25/17.
-The soil was tilled and raised beds were formed.
+- Land was cultivated, ploughed and prepared for planting using a bush hog, a tractor roto-tiller on 5/23/17.
+Ridger and bed maker used to make furrows on 5/25/17.
+The soil tilled and raised beds formed.

 - Labels depicting treatment and variety were prepared.

-- Slips of Beauregard, Covington and Centennial were transplanted from readily available raised slips from the preceding years growing season in greenhouse pots and then transferred to field in summer/2017.
+- Slips of Beauregard, Covington and Centennial transplanted from readily available raised slips from the preceding years growing season in greenhouse pots and then transferred to field in summer 2017.

-- A randomized was employed of 10 plants in each cultivar spaced 12” apart in-row.
+- A randomized block design employed of 10 plants in each cultivar spaced 12” apart in-row.
 Each sweetpotato bed was 36” wide with 108” spacing in-between the beds or rows.
-A 108” spacing was placed between each variety and row
+A 108” spacing was placed between each variety and row.

 - Drip irrigation system was set up and wheat straw mulch cover laid.

 - Weeding by hand in between plants and with the tractor in between the beds at intervals throughout the growing season.